Skip to main content

 The CF research field was significantly changed in 1989 when scientists discovered the gene that causes CF. This discovery led to a dramatic increase in international interest and expanded funding for research.

-Since that time Dr. Ramsey has been very involved in clinical research to develop new treatments that improve and extend the lives of children with CF. In 1980, adult CF care centers were rare since many children succumbed to their illness in their teenage years.
+Since that time Ramsey has been very involved in clinical research to develop new treatments that improve and extend the lives of children with CF. In 1980, adult CF care centers were rare since many children succumbed to their illness in their teenage years.
 Today, more than 50% of all CF patients are adults.